imcynic/PikAiel/README.md

 -   To activate it in a channel use **~toggleactive channelid** (channelid is optional).
 -   To see all commands use **~help**
 -   Bear in mind that the bot will only respond to **other accounts** and not itself, including any commands.
--   You must also set a trigger word within the `config.yaml`, this is the word that the bot will respond to.
-For example, if you set the trigger word to `John`, people must say "Hey `John`, how are you today?" for the bot to respond.
+-   The bot will automatically respond to all direct messages sent to it.

 # 💭 Changing the Personality of the bot